-- 38.3 Refuelling on the starting grid may only be carried out prior to the five minute signal and by using one unpressurised container with a maximum capacity of 12 litres.
-Any such container may not be refilled during the starting procedure and must be fitted with one or more dry break couplings connecting it to the car. - 38.4 The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - 38.5 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension. - A penalty under Article 15.3 d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal. - 38.6 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
+- 38.3 Fuel may not be added to nor removed from a car on the grid. - The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - 38.5 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension. - A penalty under Article 15.3 d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal. - When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
 If any team personnel or team equipment remain on the grid after the 15 second signal has been shown, the driver of the car concerned must start the race from the pit lane as specified in Article 38.2.
 A penalty under Article 15.3 d) will be imposed on any driver who fails to start the race from the pit lane.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind.

-38.7 When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 38.7 When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading.